-II)-Nurses practice Observational Ethical Checklist and questionnaire for nurses in critical care unit (Appendix II): It was developed by the researcher based on reviewing recent literature to assess the nurses' practice in Ethical and legal issues in critical care units.
+II)-Nurses practice Observational Checklist Ethical and legal questionnaire for nurses in critical care unit(Appendix II): It was developed by the researcher based on reviewing recent literature to assess the nurses' practice in Ethical and legal issues in critical care units.
 It comprised 64 questions covering the following: Nurses' awareness about patient and family ethical practice, Nurses' awareness about legal practice, Ethical and legal issues in dealing with others in hospital and Patient bill of rights.

-Scoring system
+Scoring system: